tonymm81/table_project/README.md

 problem. when i make a devices button, i have to figure out how to save device name per button that i can use devices name in control wlan devices function.

 - if i make a 20 buttons already. then in for loop we sahe the infoemation to buttons.. and in the sametime we store the device name to button value and use it to function call
+- i update the button define to json value at the same time when you save the devices information.
+If you try to open this part json it complains key error p.